-Calcium (Mineral): Milk, cheese, yogurt (all dairy products except butter), peas and beans, canned salmon, collards, beet, broccoli, turnip, spinach (most dark, leafy greens), mackerel, ocean perch, salmon, tofu, almonds, blackstrap molasses, Chinese cabbage, green cabbage, cauliflower, figs, oranges, sesame seeds, raisins, chick peas, kelp, rhubarb, carrots
+Calcium (Mineral): Sardines, milk, cheese, yogurt (all dairy products except butter), kale, peas, beans, salmon, collards, beet, broccoli, turnip, spinach (most dark, leafy greens), mackerel, ocean perch, , tofu, almonds, blackstrap molasses, Chinese cabbage, green cabbage, cauliflower, figs, oranges, sesame seeds, raisins, chick peas, kelp, rhubarb, carrots

 Chromium (Trace mineral): Brewer’s Yeast, broccoli, ham, grape juice, brown rice, cheese, dried beans, calves liver, chicken, corn, dairy products, eggs, potatoes, wine & beer.